adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 ### 🧠 What We Learned

-- How to extract tarballs.
+- **How to extract tarballs:**
-- How to make new toolchain binaries available in your shell environment.
+  A universal skill for all Linux users.
+- **How to update the PATH:**
+  Crucial for using any installed toolchain or utility.
-- How to verify the installation of cross-compilers and debugging tools.
+- **How to verify installation:**
+  Always run the compiler/debugger with `--version` as a first test.
+- **Troubleshooting tips:**
+  Environment misconfiguration is the #1 issue for new toolchain users.

 ---

-## Task 2: Compile "Hello, RISC-V" 💡
+# Task 2: Compile "Hello, RISC-V" 💡
 > [build] [debug]

 ## 🎯 Objective